-Find out here how to easily track your water use by conducting a meter test or regularly reading your meter.
+Find out how to easily track your water use by conducting a meter test or regularly reading your meter.

 You can monitor or check your water use levels by reading your water meter and recording the amounts.
-This can help you confirm your bill or identify which appliances and activities use the most water.
+This can help you confirm a bill or identify which appliances and activities use the most water.

 - Read your meter at approximately the same time each day (note both the black and red numbers).